photoprism/photoprism-docs/docs/getting-started/raspberry-pi.md

 If your device meets the [requirements](#system-requirements), mostly the same installation instructions as for regular Linux servers apply.
 Pay close attention to changed directory and environment variable names.

+!!! tldr ""
+    Darktable is not included in the ARMv7 version because it is not 32-bit compatible.

 ### Getting Updates ###